-where Q is naturally independent of G and we have further assumed it to be independent of S. The solution reveals two important issues that any practical speaker diarization system must address.
-First, the speaker inventory $\Delta$ must be optimized together with the speaker sequence S and the segmentation G. There is no analytical solution for $\Delta$ and so a trial-and-error search is typically conducted.
+$$= \underset{S,G,\Delta:S \in \Gamma(\Delta)}{\operatorname{argmax}} P(S, G) \sum{Q} P(O, Q|S, G)$$ where Q is naturally independent of G and is further assumed to be independent of S. The solution reveals two important issues that any practical speaker diarization system must address.
+First, the speaker inventory Δ must be jointly optimized with the speaker sequence S and the segmentation G. There is no analytical solution for Δ and so a trial-and-error search is typically conducted.
 This search can be either from a smaller inventory to a larger inventory, or from a larger inventory to a smaller inventory.
 These strategies correspond respectively to the top-down and bottom-up approaches to speaker diarization.
-Secondly, when comparing (3) and (6), we see that:
+Second, when comparing (2) and (6), we see that: